 Physics may not be counted in both of the Groups B and C as part of a sequence.

+If biology is counted, neither botany nor zoölogy may be counted.
 English history may be included under European history.
 World history may be included when accompanied by a second full year of history.